Naturally reduce your Morning Sickness

 7 easy ways to reduce your nausea

 1. Acupuncture.
 For over 2000 years Acupuncture has been assisting women with their gynaecological and obstetric needs.
 We use very gentle Acupuncture techniques in pregnancy to relax you and reduce nausea, vomiting and dry wrenching.
 We work to support your body through pregnancy from as early as the two week wait.
-See more info and research on Acupuncture for morning sickness
+See more info and research on Acupuncture for morning sickness.
+Acupuncture works to soothe your nervous system, reduce cortisol and calm your whole digestive system.

 2. Check your multivitamins.
 Specific vitamins and minerals are needed more at different times in your pregnancy.
 Zinc & iron are important in pregnancy but if you’re already feeling nauseous, they are known to make nausea worse.